Builder Licensing (Online)

 When can I book my exam?

-Please note students have one year from the date of enrollment to complete the course in full, including the final exam.
+• Please note that students have one year from the date of enrollment to complete the course in full, including the final exam.
 Any extensions will incur an admin fee of $150+GST.

 How do I book my online exam?
 Is there a fee for scheduling?